What words should I search for?

 Here is an example of a search when it is typed into OneSearch:

-Each of the sets of concepts from the steps above has been typed into a line in the OneSearch interface
+Each line of synonyms from step 3 has been entered into a different box in the OneSearch Advanced Search interface

 5. Add filters to improve your results

-Filters, also called limiters, can be found on the left-hand side of your OneSearch search results screen.
+Filters, also called limiters, can be found under the search box on your search results screen.
+See more filters by choosing the All filters menu.

 • only things that are available to UPEI users